GLOBAL MARKETS-Shares, oil volatile ahead of NATO Russia-Ukraine summit | Headlines

 GLOBAL MARKETS-Shares, oil volatile ahead of NATO Russia-Ukraine summit

+Focus was otherwise on a special NATO summit taking place in Brussels, which U.S. President Joe Biden will attend, to discuss further responses to Russia's month-old invasion of Ukraine.
+Rabobank's head of macro strategy, Elwin de Groot, said markets would be closely watching what emerges, especially how unified NATO members remain and what Biden can offer European countries to help wean themselves off Russian gas.

-World share markets were choppy on Thursday as the Russia-Ukraine war kept oil above $120 a barrel, while "stagflation" worries rose on renewed talk of aggressive U.S. interest rates hikes and slowing growth.
+World share markets were choppy on Thursday as the Russia-Ukraine war kept oil above $120 a barrel, while worries about "stagflation" rose on renewed talk of aggressive U.S. interest rates hikes and slowing growth.

 Europe's main stock indexes barely budged and government bond yields edged up toward multi-year highs hit earlier in the week as March PMI data came in reassuringly robust.

-World share markets were choppy on Thursday as the Russia-Ukraine war kept oil above $120 a barrel, while "stagflation" worries rose on renewed talk of aggressive U.S. interest rates hikes and slowing growth.

-Europe's main stock indexes barely budged and government bond yields edged up toward multi-year highs hit earlier in the week as March PMI data came in reassuringly robust.
-Focus was otherwise on a Thursday special NATO summit in Brussels, which U.S. President Joe Biden will attend, to discuss further responses to Russia's month-old invasion of Ukraine, which Moscow calls a "special military operation".
+Focus was otherwise on a special NATO summit taking place in Brussels, which U.S. President Joe Biden will attend, to discuss further responses to Russia's month-old invasion of Ukraine.

-HAWKISH Driving some of the volatility, Federal Reserve policymakers on Wednesday signalled they stood ready to take more aggressive action to bring down decades-high inflation, including a possible half-percentage-point rate hike at the next policy meeting in May.

-Those signals pushed all three main U.S. share benchmarks 1% lower overnight.
 "The sharp hawkish repricing of Fed rate hike expectations has mainly benefited the U.S. dollar against low yielding currencies whose own domestic central banks are expected to lag well behind the Fed in tightening policy," MUFG currency analyst Lee Hardman wrote in a note to clients.

-Brent futures were little changed at $121.67 a barrel and U.S. West Texas Intermediate futures fell 41 cents, or 0.35%, to $114.5 a barrel The bond market was starting to shift again with the yield on benchmark 10-year Treasury notes up at 2.37% and German bunds creeping over 0.52%.

-"Inflation is really the big driver," Rabobank's de Groot said, adding that it was also behind falling consumer confidence.
+HAWKISH

+Driving some of the volatility, some top Federal Reserve policymakers on Wednesday signalled they stood ready to take more aggressive action to bring down decades-high inflation, including a possible half-percentage-point rate hike at the next policy meeting in May.
+That was followed on Thursday by Dutch European Central Bank Executive Board Member Frank Elderson saying he wouldn't rule out the ECB raising its rates too this year.

+It helped reignite selling in the bond markets that have been unsettled all year by rising global inflation and signs that central banks will need to ratchetup interest rates.
+The yield on benchmark 10-year Treasury notes was up at 2.37% and German bunds crept over 0.52%, while oil and gas markets also remained jumpy amid all the geopolitical uncertainty.

 EU leaders are expected to agree at a two-day summit starting on Thursday to jointly buy gas, as they seek to cut reliance on Russian fuels and build a buffer against supply shocks.
 But the bloc remains unlikely to sanction Russian oil and gas.
+"Inflation is really the big driver," Rabobank's de Groot said of the moves in global markets, adding that it was also behind falling consumer confidence and rising recession risks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)